rusty-electron/ml_deployment/README.md

 ## Introduction

-In recent years, there has been a growing interest in deploying “smart systems”, which areable to emulate human behavior on specific tasks [a].
-Typically, these systems employ artificialintelligence(AI) techniques, frequently machinelearning(ML), to achieve their human-like behavior.
+In recent years, there has been a growing interest in deploying “smart systems”, which are able to emulate human behavior on specific tasks [a].
+Typically, these systems employ machine learning(ML) techniques, to achieve their human-like behavior.
 When deploying the system, we must also deploy the ML model as part of the system.
 While implementing a bespoke solution is always an option, recent years have also seen a rise in the number of off-the-shelf deployment options [b], e.g., TensorFlow Serving or MLflow (see [website](#deploymentoptions)).
 This growing competition could overwhelm practitioner's looking for a solution to deploy their ML models, for example, in the context of a make-or-buy decision.
 A comparative analysis ofoff-the-shelf deployment options across well-reasoned criteria would help them gain clarity about their needs and identify suitable options that fulfill these needs.

 ## Method